junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Bobby shakes his head hard.
 "Cas you stupid love-blind idjit."

 ### Chap.
-3
+3-1

 > **Outline:** Cas falls to Purgatory, finds Dean.
 Dean doesn't recognize him, monster Cas can't talk, too weak to change back.
 The two support/survive in Purgatory for a while, Cas eats souls to grow stronger and can heal.
-In an accident, Dean thinks monster Cas is gonna turn on him and attack, so he attacks Cas, hurt him, Cas turn back to normal shape the same time, they talk.
-Cas confesses all secrets he's hiding this year, Dean gets pissed, decides to go back outside first together
->
-> (joke ref Beauty & Beast: Dean's kiss can break Cas's spell, making him back to normal form, purify the dirty blood in his system) (joke ref Twilight: Dean as vamp sucks the bad blood out from Cas's system)

 Dean lingers not far from the same opening that he saw Cas for the briefest moment.
 Sometimes by the stream, sometimes on the edge of the closest woods, most of the times, just in the plain middle of the opening, without cover.
 It is a bad idea, actually, the worst one possible, to not move swiftly in a place like this.